 Jillian Dominick, MSW, LICSW, earned a degree in English from Trinity University in Washington, DC in 1999 and a master’s degree in social work from Boston College in 2001.
 She currently works full time on an inpatient psychiatric unit in a hospital just outside of Boston, and works part-time for Full Circle Adoptions with prospective adopters around the homestudy process.
 Jillian lives in the seacoast region of New Hampshire with her husband, where the two enjoy hiking, biking, spending time at the beach, and traveling.

 Erin R. Pelletier, MSW, LICSW, earned a degree in Sociology from Indiana University and went on to earn her master’s degree in social work at Boston University in 2008.
 She has worked in various settings including a geriatric care center, a substance abuse clinic, and an inpatient hospital.
 She also has a background in mindfulness in the clinical setting.
 Erin now works part-time for Full Circle Adoptions and enjoys helping prospective adopters complete the homestudy process.
 In her free time, she enjoys reading, yoga, practicing and studying mindfulness, golf, traveling, and spending time with her family and friends.

 Amy Conwell, MSW, LICSW is a licensed independent clinical social worker in MA.
 She is a graduate of Clark University (BA, 1990) and Boston University School of Social Work (MSW, 1992).
 She is a member of the National Association of Social Workers.
-She works part time for Full Circle Adoptions and part time for New England Geriatrics.
+She works for a small non-profit called Natick Service Council and as a social worker for Full Circle.